flber/mx/pages/wiki.md

 ## Wiki

 This is a loose collection of notes, links, and other resources.
+See my [{grimoire}](grimoire.html) for snippets which I find useful but perhaps a bit haunted.

 - Design
 	- [[Akin's laws of spacecraft design]](https://spacecraft.ssl.umd.edu/akins_laws.html)